Merck/CEEDesigns.jl/docs/src/tutorials/ConditionalUncertaintyReduction.md

 nothing #hide
 ````

-The MCTS-DPW solver uses a very low value of `n_iterations` per MCTS run, to keep runtime manageable; in real applications this should be increased.
-Other options such as `exploration_constant = 5.0` controls the balance between exploration of new actions with exploitation of known high-value actions within the search tree, and `depth = 5`, again keeping runtime down.
-Setting `depth = 11` would allow the planner to look ahead through all possible assay orderings.
+The MCTS-DPW solver uses a very low value of `n_iterations` per MCTS run, to keep runtime manageable; in real applications this should be increased. `exploration_constant = 5.0` controls the balance between exploration of new actions with exploitation of known high-value actions within the search tree and `depth = 5` defines the MCTS search depth bounding how many sequential decisions the solver can look ahead when planning experiments.
+Both parameters are again kept small to keep runtime manageable for the tutorial.

 ````@example ConditionalUncertaintyReduction
 solver = GenerativeDesigns.DPWSolver(;